Compilation-based Solvers for Multi-Agent Path Finding: a Survey,

 arXiv Detail & Related papers (2024-10-03T18:12:29Z) - MAPF-GPT: Imitation Learning for Multi-Agent Pathfinding at Scale [46.35418789518417]

-Multi-agent pathfinding is a challenging computational problem that typically requires to find collision-free paths for multiple agents in a shared environment.
+Multi-agent pathfinding (MAPF) is a problem that generally requires finding collision-free paths for multiple agents in a shared environment.

 Multi-Agent Path Finding (MAPF) involves determining paths for multiple agents to travel simultaneously and collision-free through a shared area toward given goal locations.